Eschatologue/CM_wiki/docs/class/ranger/index.md

 ## Level 3: Ranger Subclass

-You gain a Ranger subclass of your choice: Beast Master, Fey Wanderer, Gloom Stalker, or Hunter.
-Subclasses are detailed after this class’s description (for this playtest, use Fey Wanderer from Tasha’s Cauldron of Everything).
+You gain a Ranger subclass of your choice:

+- Beast Master
+- Fey Wanderer
+- Gloom Stalker
+- Hunter

 A subclass is a specialization that grants you special abilities at certain Ranger levels.
 For the rest of your career, you gain each of your subclass’s features that are of your Ranger level and lower.